atitsbest/resume/CV.md

 ### Daimler

-- Executed company-wide onboarding app, for UX and development.
+- Executed company-wide onboarding web app, for UX and development.
 - Oversaw development and deployment of the onboarding app.
-- Developed frontend for large scale web app, handling TBs of data.
+- Developed frontend for large scale React.js web app, handling TBs of data on the backend.

 ### Felbermayr:

 - Coached software Team to develop maintainable software in current technology using .net Core C#, react.js, Typescript.
-- Build a fully automated CI/CD pipelines for new and existing projects.
+- Build a fully automated CI/CD pipeline for new and existing projects.
-- Designed and developed a mobile App and the inherent WebService using Docker.
+- Designed and developed a mobile App using Flutter and the inherent WebService using Docker for linux.
-- Cooperate with KPMG to plan/ex

 ### Liebherr